social-comp/dub-news-platform/README.md

 ## Things that are not done / bugs
-* Login logout backend
+* Login logout backend was not implemented fully
-* Comment section full
+* Comment section

 ## Help